victoriambalam/AttentionUnet-ACV-segmentation/README.md

 **Attention U-Net Architecture**:

-U-Net backbone enhanced with attention gates in skip connections to focus on relevant lesion regions

-Combines local and global contextual information for precise segmentation

-Outputs probability maps of lesion locations
+*U-Net backbone enhanced with attention gates in skip connections to focus on relevant lesion regions *Combines local and global contextual information for precise segmentation *Outputs probability maps of lesion locations

 **Key Features:**

-Optimized for acute phase DWI images (0-6 hours post-stroke)

-Validated on follow-up scans (48 hours post-infarction)

-Includes comprehensive postprocessing with optimal thresholding (0.90)
+*Optimized for acute phase DWI images (0-6 hours post-stroke) *Validated on follow-up scans (48 hours post-infarction) *Includes comprehensive postprocessing with optimal thresholding (0.90)

 ---
 The model was trained using 5-fold cross-validation on data from 55 patients and evaluated with standard segmentation metrics:

--Dice Similarity Coefficient (DSC)
++Dice Similarity Coefficient (DSC)

--Binary Cross-Entropy (BCE) Loss
++Binary Cross-Entropy (BCE) Loss

--Precision, Recall, F1-Score
++Precision, Recall, F1-Score

--Jaccard Index
++Jaccard Index

--Hausdorff Distance
++Hausdorff Distance

+**For final test performance and reproducibility, refer to the manuscript results section.**